SJUACM/SMS-ChatBot/README.md

 # Troubleshooting

-If you are having any issues running the code, please refer to this link or contact me.
+If you are having any issues running the code, please refer to this link or contact faizan.ahmed18@stjohns.edu.

    - https://makezine.com/projects/sms-bot/